-- There will be no non-essential visitors at the program. - The provision of special needs services will continue. - Use of video and telephone interviews will be used to interact with families where possible, rather than in person. - Ministry staff and other public officials (e.g. fire marshal, public health inspectors) are permitted to enter and inspect a childcare centre at any reasonable time but must sign in and wear proper PPE.

-- There will be no volunteers permitted into the program at this time. - Placement students will be allowed.
+- There will be no non-essential visitors at the program. - The provision of special needs services will continue. - Use of video and telephone interviews will be used to interact with families where possible, rather than in person. - Ministry staff and other public officials (e.g. fire marshal, public health inspectors) are permitted to enter and inspect a childcare centre at any reasonable time but must complete the Daily Active Screening Questionnaire, sign in and wear proper PPE. - There will be no volunteers permitted into the program. - Placement students will be allowed.